hardforkio/react-app-template/README.md

-- Bootstrapped with create-react-app
+- Bootstrapped with create-react-app with typescript support,
 - Tests with Jest and Chai,
-- CI and coverage are Set up to work with CircleCI and Codecov,
+- CI and coverage are Set up to work with CircleCI and Codecov.